luisedmc/BlockchainGo/README.md

 git clone https://github.com/luisedmc/BlockchainGo && cd BlockchainGo
 ```

+If some packages are missing, you can get them with `go mod tidy`

-In the project directory, just `go run .` and then the commands listed below.
+In the project directory, just `go run main.go` or `go run .` and then the commands listed below.

 You can also build the binary file with `go build` and then run it using `./BlockchainGo`